papadeltasierra/hc12x/docs/project.md

 ## Standard HC-12 (STM8) Firmware
 See the [rumpeltux/hc12] tools for instructions on downloading the standard [HC-12] firmware.

 > It is very much recommended that you download your firmware first so that you can restore your [HC-12] if required.
+This may, or may not, work if your [HC-12] isa clone or a difference version from the one the author used.

-Some projects patch teh standard [HC-12] firmware but this project will not do thta.
+Some projects patch the standard [HC-12] firmware but this project will not do that.
 Instead a totally new set of firmware will be written that emulates some features of the standard firmware but allows the functionality to be changed by building in custom parts.

 ### Emulated Features
 - The use of `AT` commands via the `set` line to configure the [HC-12] will be replicated
+- The `AT+V` command to show firmware version will be emulated.
 - The `AT+UPDATE` command to install different firware will be emulated.

 [HC-12]: https://statics3.seeedstudio.com/assets/file/bazaar/product/HC-12_english_datasheets.pdf